BUT YO, REMEMBER THE FANTASY CHARACTERS I POSTED A WHILE AGO

 Jotun: Famous for their mining, wrought iron, rich ore, and music, the Jotuns are a proud but crude people with hints of their Elven pompousness.
 Derogatorily known as the Dark Elves, the Jotun are on horrible terms with the Western High Elves, having never let go of a bad blood feud that split the two cultures apart just a century ago.
 The Jotuns were chased up north, where they developed a new capital city underground and developed surprisingly good relations with the native Ogres, who they currently coexist with peacefully.
 They have strong military prowess, led by a warrior king or queen who earns the throne through strategic superiority in battle.

-Inspirations and notes: Traditional Russian culture with influence from Medieval Gothic.
+Inspirations and notes: Traditional Russian mixed with Kazakh culture with influence from Medieval Gothic.
 Sleek and athletic, biggest elf race.
-North-to-Eastern European features.
+Eastern European to Central Asian features.

 Naiads: Elegant, sophisticated, and snooty, the High Elves are a technologically advanced nation that hold a majority of the influence in the West.
 While they trade freely with the Myr and Gnomes, they view themselves as culturally superior.
 They’re known for their alchemy and automated armors, which are employed for all menial jobs in their society.
 The Goblins were once heavily employed by the Naiads for lower level work, but ever since the invention of their mobile armors, they’ve since freed them, though their menial employment is still apparent in the western sector of the world.
 Lavish and peaceful, Naiads hold intellectual, magical, and philosophical pursuits in high regard, and are led by a council of elected officials.

 Inspirations and notes: Art Deco era and Decopunk, American Roaring 20’s.
 Thin fashion-model bodies.
 White-American features.